influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/quickstart_installation/cluster_installation.md

 ### I. Create the cluster

-On the first server (`quickstart-cluster-01`), add its meta nodes to the cluster with the `influxd-ctl` command.
+On the first server (`quickstart-cluster-01`), add its meta node service to the cluster with the `influxd-ctl` command.
 At the terminal, use the following three commands:

 ```bash